 Patty & Bun isn't one of those places that has exceptional sides with disappointing mains; the playfully named burgers such as Ari Gold and Smokey Robinson which combine pickled red onions with smoked mayonnaise and sizeable Aberdeen patties, transcend the layman's conception of what a burger is.

-Patty & Bun have been quietly expanding over the years and now have 9 locations (8 across London and 1 in Brighton) all of which are easily accessible.
+Patty & Bun has been quietly expanding over the years and now have 9 locations (8 across London and 1 in Brighton) all of which are easily accessible.
 We visited their Goodge Street location for lunch.

 We ordered the "Ari Gold", named after the outlandish and exuberant character played by Jeremy Piven in Emmy award winning tv-show Entourage, the vegan burger titled, "The Whoopi Goldberg" and a chicken burger called the "Hot Chick".

 As aforementioned, the sides at Patty & Bun are too good to pass up.
 I always find it impossible to order just fries whenever I'm there because these guys understand the importance of creating unreal burgers paired with insane sides.
 We opted for the confit chicken wings which were slathered in a perfectly balanced barbecue sauce reminiscent of a smoky, sticky molasses-like Kansas City BBQ sauce garnished with julienne of spring onion which added a freshness and bite, cutting through the richness of the sauce.